kevinzhongxu/buz/content/author/admin/_index.md

   * Host-associated microbiome

-  * Or maybe Marine science
+  * ...

 I'm a boring scientist who try to make things more simple and life beautiful.
 I can easily forget things that make me doubt my IQ could be under zero.
 My EQ might be incrediblely high as sometimes I could talk to trees, books, or even my desk when I being too long before the labtop.
 I used to play lots of scoccer but now my time is occupated by science.
 I have unconquetable fear on swimming although people call me a limnologist or oceanographer.
 I have being in school for so long, many times when I see my dear grandfa he ask me when I'm going to graduate?
-I'm afraid of visiting classmates in China, because they were so nice to invite me to a dinner and asked how many houses do I own although I have none.
-I have accounts IDs for every social media apps, which make me looks like a celebrity or social animal, but please do not blame me if you didn't see my updates since I maybe busy like a businessman.
+I have unaccountable IDs for every social media apps, which make me looks like a celebrity, but please do not blame me if you didn't see my updates since I maybe busy like a businessman.
 If you want to contact me, you are appreciated to send a [mail](mailto:xzhong@eoas.ubc.ca).